grab/engineering-blog/_posts/2024-05-23-evaluate-business-impact-of-marketing-campaigns.md

 Evaluating the true business impact remains challenging.
 We continue to refine our methodology and address potential biases, such as the assumption that both groups are of the same distribution, which might not hold true, especially in smaller group sizes.
 Furthermore, consistently reserving a 10% hold-out in each campaign is impractical for some campaigns, as sometimes campaign owners require messages to reach all targeted users.

-We are committed to advancing our business impact evaluation solutions and look forward to sharing more insights in future blogs.
+We are committed to advancing our business impact evaluation solutions and will continue improving our existing solutions.
+We look forward to sharing more insights in future blogs.

 # Join us